-Love “See You Again” so much and want set it as your iPhone ringtone?
+Love “See You Again” so much and want to set it as your iPhone ringtone?
 Or tired of the same old iPhone ringtone?
 For many people, ringtones are one of the easiest ways of personalizing your iPhone.
 A ringtone is also an expression of their inner self.
 However, Apple charges for iPhone ringtones, and iPhones and iOS still don't offer the functionality to set a simple song as a ringtone.
 But it doesn't mean we should have to pay for them.
-If you are tired of iPhone existing ringtones but refuse to pay for an iPhone ringtone from the iTunes Store, then follow our step-by-step guide which will show you how to make any music as your iPhone ringtone.
+If you are tired of iPhone's existing ringtones but refuse to pay for an iPhone ringtone from the iTunes Store, then follow our step-by-step guide which will show you how to make any music as your iPhone ringtone.

-Don’t want to waste money buying a ringtone from the iTunes store.
+Don’t want to waste money on buying a ringtone from the iTunes store?
 Then you can import your favorite songs to iTunes and create a ringtone by using iTunes.
 The process can be a bit circuitous — it requires you to copy files and change extension names — but once you get the hang of it, it’s quick and easy.
 Please open iTunes and follow these steps.

 Step 1 Pick the song or audio file you want to use from your iTunes library, and then right click on the song and select “Get Info”.